 A good way to prevent breaking is to heat up the vinyl a little bit.
-Just facing the side of the boat your working on towards the sun will usually heat up the lettering or graphics enough.
+Just facing the side of the boat, jetski or other water vessel towards the sun will usually heat up the lettering or graphics enough.
 Other times you will have to use a Hair Dryer (Not a Heat Gun as they are so hot they can easily destroy the boat’s surface).
 This heating will help the vinyl stretch instead of breaking.

 How to Remove Old Boat Names – If glue is left on the boat

-How to Remove Old Boat Names – If there is a “gost” of the old boat name
+How to Remove Old Boat Names – If there is a “ghost” of the old boat name

 Removing old painted boat names